 What is Microsoft Teams?

 Microsoft Teams is Microsoft's new enterprise communication tool.
-Teams combines persistent chat rooms, Skype for Business, file sharing, meetings, and many other features into one application.
+Teams combines persistent chat rooms, video/voice, file sharing, meetings, and many other features into one application.
 Teams is a great solution for a group of any size, allowing you to take the conversation anywhere you go.

 When can we use it?